FryGit87/KReilly_Portfolio/README.md

 ## **Goals**

-Taking what we know of Kym Reilly and applying it to a 3-5 minute read for those savvy employers looking to find out a little extra about him.
+Taking what we know of Kym Reilly and applying it to a 5 minute read for those savvy employers looking to find out a little extra about him.

 ## **Tasks**

-Provide a user-friendly synopsis of the out-going, motivated and resourceful individual that is Kym Reilly.
+Provide a user-friendly synopsis of the out-going, motivated and resourceful individual known as Kym Reilly.

     ✅  Provide examples of previous work
     ✅  Name and contact details found in sticky navigation bar